mjordan/islandora_workbench_docs/docs/development_guide.md

 23. Returns
 24.         -------
 25.         dictionary
-26. A dictionary represeting the entity that is PATCHed to Drupal as JSON.
+26. A dictionary representing the entity that is PATCHed to Drupal as JSON.
 27.     """
 28.     if config["update_mode"] == "delete":
 29.         entity[field_name] = []